VagnerSR/obsidian/Math/Formulas/Probability/Bayes' Theorem.md

 ### **Interpretation**:

 Even though the test is 99% accurate, the probability that a person who tests positive actually has the disease is only **9%**.
-This is because the disease is very rare, so most positive results are false positives.
+This is because' the disease is very rare, so most positive results are false positives.